Concordium/concordium-misc-tools/kpi-tracker/README.md

 ### Installation and running

-Follow the steps to [install grafana](https://grafana.com/docs/grafana/latest/setup-grafana/installation/) for your OS, which should also the steps required to run the installed service.
+Follow the steps to [install grafana](https://grafana.com/docs/grafana/latest/setup-grafana/installation/) for your OS, which should also go through the steps required to run the installed service.

 ### Configuration